-- Beat the lime zest, 3 egg yolks, 1 can sweetened condensed milk, and ¾ cup of key lime juice until smooth and combined.
+- Beat the lime zest, 4 egg yolks, 2 cans sweetened condensed milk, and 1 cup of key lime juice until smooth and combined.

 - Pour into graham cracker crust.
 Bake for 20 - 23 minutes.
 Allow to cool completely.
 Refrigerate for 1 - 3 hours before serving.